lreimer/secure-devex22/README.md

 ## Docker Image Vulnerability Scanning

+Several suitable tools can be used to scan your Docker images for vulnerable OS packages and other software components.

 ```bash
 # to manually build the Docker image use on of the following commands
 ./gradlew bootBuildImage